WISVCH/nwerc-2022/content/cfp.md

 # Simultaneous Submissions to NCPC or UKIEPC

-If you wish for your problem submission to also be considered for usage in either the Nordic or UK & Ireland subregional contests (NCPC and UKIEPC) in case it is not selected for NWERC, you can add the sentence "This problem may be considered for X." (where X is one of NCPC or UKIEPC), to the README.txt file of your submission.
+If you wish for your problem submission to also be considered for usage in either the Nordic or UK & Ireland subregional contests (NCPC and UKIEPC) in case it is not selected for NWERC, you can add the sentence "This problem may be considered for X." (where X is one of NCPC or UKIEPC), to the `README.md` file of your submission.

 Adding this sentence will not affect whether the problem is selected for NWERC, and your submission will only be considered for the respective subregional if the problem is not selected for NWERC and the sentence is added.